Average But Inspired

 The multi-surface adhesion primer I used is great because it has a fast dry time to topcoat.
 After just one hour of drying it is ready for paint!

-The paint I used for my painted tile backsplash is the leftover paint from my mirrored built-in makeover.
+The paint I used on my painted tile backsplash is the leftover paint from my mirrored built-in makeover.
 Although it is labeled as cabinet and trim paint, I used it here because it’s an enamel paint, which means it dries to a hard, durable finish.
-I used a semi-gloss finish (color is Manchester Gray), and I think you could even do a gloss finish if you want more shine.

 To paint a kitchen tile backsplash, use a paint brush and a small paint roller.

-I rolled it on and then went back in with my brush to grout areas that the roller missed.
+I rolled the paint onto the tiles, and then went back in with my brush to grout areas that the roller missed.

 Did you know you can paint a kitchen tile backsplash?
 It's true, and it's actually really easy!
 This post tells you everything you need to paint your backsplash the right way.
 This blogger painted her glass mosaic tile backsplash, but the method works on any type of tile backsplash.